LamaMQ/protocol/README.md

-Welcome to RabbitMQ protocol !
+Welcome to LamaMQ protocol !

-RabbitMQ is a project of a new kind of message broker, designed for create plugin easily.
+LamaMQ is a project of a new kind of message broker, designed for create plugin easily.

 - [Protocol](./PROTOCOL.md)
 - [Protocol Roadmap](./ROADMAP.md)